Honored to be recognized with a Communicator Award of Distinction and with a Charlie Award by the Florida Magazine Association.

 HORIZON WEST REGIONAL PARK

 Horizon West Regional Park (HWRP) is located between New Independence Parkway and Bridgewater Middle School, with the main entrance on Hamlin Groves Trail.
-At 215 acres, it is among Orange County's largest urban parks.
-By 2025, HWRP will have all the amenities of a typical neighborhood park and more.
+At 200 acres, it is among Orange County's largest urban parks.
+By late 2025, HWRP will have all the amenities of a typical neighborhood park and more.
 Because of its size and unique geography, the park's "natural use" areas include several distinct Florida ecosystems.

-The seeds for park improvements that are currently taking place were planted in 2019, when our District 1 Commissioner joined County Parks staff to host public meetings and conduct surveys collecting public input on development plans.
+The seeds for park improvements that are currently taking place were planted in 2019, when our District 1 Commissioner joined Orange County Parks staff to host public meetings and conduct surveys collecting public input on development plans.
 That level of grass-roots participation in the planning process is a welcome change from how such projects were planned in the 1900s — a trend worth continuing!

 Below is a conceptual design plan* that shows integration of amenities that were requested by the public.